-An undergraduate degree (e.g. bachelor) which is considered at least comparable to a UK second class honours degree, in a physical science subject related to geoscience.
+An undergraduate degree (e.g. bachelor) which is considered at least comparable to a UK 2:1 (Honours) degree, in a physical science subject related to geoscience.
 The degree must be awarded from an institution acceptable to the University.
-An upper second class degree equivalent is beneficial but not essential if you have work experience in the oil and gas industry.
+A 2:1 (Honours) or equivalent is beneficial but not essential if you have work experience in the oil and gas industry.

 Work experience in the oil and gas industry, preferably carrying out evaluation of conventional and/or unconventional petroleum systems, but any technical oil and gas related work will be considered.
 Sufficient relevant work experience may be considered to replace the requirement for a second class honours degree qualification in geoscience; cases are considered on an individual basis.

 Applicants for the MSc must demonstrate that they have access to interpretation software, data and local expert supervision before they can register for and complete the research project module PGM051 necessary to complete the MSc.
 Usually this means applicants should be currently in employment with an oil and gas company, but exceptions can be made for students who can arrange data, software and supervision by other means.